Sherin-ann/Ann/README.md

 Tuples used in the paragraph are read in a way that the corresponding quantity is multiplied said-fold.
 For example, triple A is converted to AAA and so on.<br>
 Numbers used before currencies and percent are converted to their corresponding figures.
 For example, five dollars is converted to $5, and so on.<br>

+<h2>Download</h2>
+Download <i>spokentowritten.py</i> and save it in the same directory as your python program.
+Follow the steps mentioned in the usage below to use this module in your program.

 <h2>Usage:</h2>
 You can import this module in your python program as: